FICO vs Vantage – Which score will my lender use?

 Another key difference is that you must have a credit account open for six months or more to have a FICO credit score, but you only need a credit account open for one month to have a VantageScore.

-FICO also produces different scoring models for different lenders, so the score an auto lender sees will be different than what a mortgage lender sees.
+FICO also produces different scoring models for other lenders, so the score an auto lender sees will be different than what a mortgage lender sees.
 Most FICO models range from 300 to 850, but a few range between 250 and 900.
 VantageScore 3.0 only has one score range between 300 and 850.

 VantageScore and FICO also define credit scores differently.
 If your credit score qualifies as an “excellent” VantageScore, it may only be a “very good” FICO score.